 In person: Sullivan Hall, Floor 2M, 1330 Polett Walk,

 Philadelphia, PA 19122

-(215) 204-3283 By phone at:
+By phone at: (215) 204-3283

 By email at: TitleIX@temple.edu

-• Information about Support Services
+Information about Support Services

 Individuals who report experiencing sexual misconduct will be promptly informed in writing of available support services, as well as legal and administrative options, if reasonably available at Temple or the local community, such as protection from abuse orders through an appropriate court of law and changes to housing assignments and academic or work schedules.
-Other accommodations that may be available are institutional stay-away orders, counseling services, financial aid advising or support, and immigration and visa information.
+Other supportive measures that may be available are institutional stay-away orders, counseling services, financial aid advising or support, and immigration and visa information.

-STUDENT CONDUCT PROCEEDINGS IN CASES OF SEXUAL MISCONDUCT
+STUDENT CONDUCT PROCEEDINGS IN CASES OF SEXUAL MISCONDUCT3

 In appropriate cases, Formal Complaints of Sexual Harassment (as defined by the university's policy on Preventing and Addressing Sexual Misconduct) will lead to the initiation of disciplinary procedures, which will include a non-criminal fact finding investigation.
 As set forth in the university's policy on Preventing and Addressing Sexual Misconduct and the university's Student Conduct Code, the university disciplinary process will be prompt, fair, transparent and conducted by impartial board members or a third party neutral.
-These entities have appropriate training on issues of sexual assault, domestic and dating violence, stalking, and sexual exploitation and on conducting hearings that protect the safety of those who have experienced sexual misconduct and promote accountability.
-Training materials are available upon request from the Title IX Coordinator.
-The University policy provides that:
+These entities have appropriate training on issues of sexual assault, domestic and dating violence, stalking, and sexual exploitation and on conducting hearings that protect the safety of those who have experienced sexual misconduct and